 Use What You Already Have

 Because so many devices (cell phones, tablet computers like iPads, video cameras) have the capability to record images and video, most people have all they need already to document both the condition of their homes and ongoing construction activities.
-You should record at the highest resolution of which your photo or video device is capable, since you may find it necessary to zoom the video or photo to bring out relevant features.
-I prefer video cameras which record raw video (AVI or similar formats) to DV tape or other medium to those which record compressed MPEG video to device memory.
-The compression process loses some resolution and creates tiny compression artifacts which may become readily visible when you zoom in on the photo or video to show details.
+You should record at the highest resolution of which your photo or video device is capable, since you may later find it necessary to zoom the video or photo to bring out relevant features.
 However, if you see something which needs to be recorded immediately (construction operations or cracking in your home), use whatever device you have at hand which is capable of photos and video.
-Even less than optimal evidence is far better than losing that evidence while searching for a better device.
+Having even less than optimal evidence is far better than losing that evidence while searching for a more capable device.

 Recording Your Damage and Construction

-You should begin recording the damage to your property the moment that you note an unusual amount, especially if you suspect that construction may be responsible for it.
+You should begin recording the damage to your property the moment that you note an unusual type or amount of it, especially if you suspect that construction or some other outside source may be responsible for it.
 For many people, photography or videography are readily accessible means of documenting the type and locations of damage.
 I prefer high quality videography over photography, since you can document the location, time and extent of damage by narration on the video.
 Individual frames from the video can be easily extracted when still photos are needed.
-The video narration saves the need to keep a separate log of the same information for still photos.
+The video narration saves the need to keep a separate written log of the same information for still photos.

 To the extent possible, your video narration should be confined strictly to the necessary facts of the situation (date, time, nature of activity, damage site, etc).
 You will not enjoy having any angry or sarcastic comments you make played at trial, if you have to litigate your case.
 If your camera automatically records date and time on the video (or you can enable it to do so), you need not duplicate this information by narration.
 You should not talk over construction-related noise, beyond any absolutely necessary narration of time, date and location.
 Construction noise may turn out to be more important in a litigation context than your conversation.

-Continue recording newly appearing or changed damage for at least 6 months after the end of the construction.
+Continue recording newly appearing or changed damage (e.g. crack extension as at left) for at least 6 months after the end of the construction.
 Once the house has been stressed by vibration, cracks will likely to continue to form for some time after the end of the project.
 Document the new cracks as they occur, noting the date of appearance.
 You can note any changes to older cracks that may accumulate with time, by placing dated pencil marks on the wall indicating the end of the crack at that date.
 You can also place the same information in a notebook, with a careful description of the crack location, so that it can be distinguished from others.
-Since cracking will continue for some time (at least six months), it is probably best not to attempt damage repair (see CVDG Pro) until the cracking and any other damage becomes stable.
+Since cracking will continue for some time (at least six months), it is probably best not to attempt damage repair (see CVDG Pro's chapter, Damage Repair) until the cracking and any other damage becomes stable.

 Mapping the Damage